 New Year’s resolutions: New year, new (& improved!) you

-Losing weight, exercising, and healthy eating again took their expected places as the top 2024 New Year’s resolutions.
-With stubbornly high prices on everything from groceries to energy bills to tickets to more big shows like Taylor Swift’s Eras tour… if you could get them, a good number of respondents (20%) still want to reduce debt and save money in the new year.
+Healthy eating, exercising and losing weight again became the top 2025 New Year’s resolutions.
+With enduring high prices on everything from groceries to energy bills to tickets to more big shows like Olivia Rodrigo’s GUTS tour… if you could get them, a good number of respondents (up 9% from last year), 29% still want to reduce debt and save money in the new year.

 In the new year, I want to:

-Buying what you need (primary care) versus what you want (items on Amazon) can be a challenging impulse to control.
-Diamond’s are a girl’s best friend but that friend doesn’t put food on the table, boost overall health or pay the rent.
+Buying what you need (primary care) versus what you want (items on Target.com) can be a challenging impulse to control.
+Diamonds are a girl’s best friend, but that friend doesn’t put food on the table, boost overall health, or pay the rent.
 Not all large purchases are frivolous or unavoidable, though (even if some of them might raise one’s blood pressure).
 Keeping a paid-off car running with routine maintenance is cheaper – until it isn’t.
 Living in a smaller home with a lower mortgage is great – until your family outgrows it.
-Many consumers have waited years to buy a car or home with detriment to quality of life.
-They are hopeful that availability and price will improve in the new year with 10% intending to buy a car and 4% to buy a home.
+Many consumers have waited years to buy a car or home, which has been detrimental to their quality of life.
+They are hopeful that availability and price will improve in the new year, with an exciting 26% intending to buy a car and 12% to buy a home.

 In the new year, I intend to:

-Traditionally, consumers often opt for do-it-for-me when it comes to auto maintenance (38%) and home improvements (23%).
-But there’s nothing like a recession to encourage learning new skill sets.
-Search YouTube and you’ll find DIY channels and videos on how to change your oil or build a deck or heck, build an entire house—they have an app for that, right?
+Traditionally, consumers often opt for do-it-for-me when it comes to auto maintenance (26%) and home improvements (21%).
+But there’s nothing like an uncertain economy to encourage learning new skill sets.
+Search YouTube, and you’ll find DIY channels and videos on how to change your oil or build a deck, or, heck, build an entire house—they have an app for that, right?
 It’s important to consider whether the money you save is worth the time or effort (or end product).
-Beyond cars and homes, consumers will be more proactive in protecting their assets in 2024, with 17% hiring professional help to manage their finances and taxes and 9% for legal advice.
+Beyond cars and homes, consumers will be more proactive in protecting their assets in 2025, with 22% hiring professional help to manage their finances and taxes and 11% for legal advice.

-Moreover, as people get back to enjoying things (seeing loved ones, improving mental health), they were unable to during lockdowns, like parties, events, gatherings, etc., the need to enhance one’s appearance and presentation has made a significant comeback, and why not use an experienced business to do it.
+Moreover, even though time has passed since those rocky days we all want to forget, it’s no secret that people now have a greater appreciation and want to continue just enjoying things (seeing loved ones, improving mental health)—stuff they were unable to during lockdowns, like parties, events, gatherings, etc., with one reality check: The need to enhance one’s appearance and presentation has made a significant comeback, so why not use an experienced business to do it.

 In the new year, I intend to use a professional service for:

 Among the many lifestyle changes now being adopted, some consumers plan to update their wardrobe, and others want to change their hair color and whiten their teeth.
-Because, when you get right down to it, getting back out there and enjoying everyday life like before, who doesn’t want to look and dress for success?
+When you get right down to it, as the stability that the “inside days” are officially behind us, getting back out there and enjoying everyday life like before, who doesn’t want to look and dress for success?

 In the new year, I plan to pamper myself: